ZeqiW/Wyss_Fractional_BS/Wyss_Fractional_BS_American_OS/README.md

 FracAm_Put_OS.m is the main function solving American Put Option under Wyss Fractional BS formula with Operator Splitting method.

 Other .m files are used in the main function.

+Frac_OS_veri.m is used to calculate the order of accuracy.

+alpha_wyss_euro.m is used to analyze the effect of alpha.